 - Transfer by boat from Pokhara to the starting point of the trekking

-- English speaking guide during the trekking (his wages, meals, insurance and accommodation)
+- English speaking guide during the trekking (his salary, meals, insurance and overnight stay)

 - Porter for your luggage during the trekking (his wages, meals, insurance and overnight stay) - 1 porter per 2 persons - max.
 18 kg